 Want to join us?

-If you are interested in joining the Local Governments Creating Healthy Food Environments Interest Group or have any questions, please contact Dr Cindy Needham.
+If you are interested in joining the Local Governments Creating Healthier Food Environments Interest Group or have any questions, please contact Dr Cindy Needham.

 Upcoming Events

-The next meeting of the Local Governments Creating Healthy Food Environments Interest Group will be the Symposium on 16 March 2026.
+The next meeting of the Local Governments Creating Healthier Food Environments Interest Group will be on 21 July 2026.

 Contact Dr Cindy Needham for further information at cindy.needham@deakin.edu.au